 This course provides instruction in intermediate Outlook tasks.
 Students will learn how to plan and track tasks, schedule calendar items, and create rules to manage their Inbox.

-COSA 630 0 units Microsoft Outlook, Advanced 18 hours lecture
+Microsoft Outlook, Advanced

 This class provides instruction in advanced functions of Microsoft Outlook.
 Through hands-on practice, student learn to share and manage multiple calendars, import and export contacts, archive and adjust security options, and customize Outlook components.